Access Control Flags

 --allow-uri

-Allow clients with given URI subject alternative name (URI SAN) on the
+Allow clients with the given URI subject alternative name (URI SAN).
+Can be

 For example, setting --allow-uri=spiffe://ghostunnel/* would allow clients